 Adjust your lubrication pump to match your output needs.
 The VARIO-Drive management system can tailor the output to 50% to 100% of its available power.
 The result is a surprisingly customized system that delivers the amount of grease you need in a controlled, consistent schedule.
 Here are some of the other key features we’ve included in the Bravo pump line:

-Choose a dual line or progressive divider system and power it effectively with an air grease pump by DropsA USA.
+Choose a dual line or progressive divider system and power it effectively with an air grease pump by DropsA North America.
 Both of these systems allow you to monitor and control the amount of grease used in each lubrication point.

 Using a dual line system allows you to configure an expansive system to meet the needs of multiple pieces of equipment.
 During maintenance procedures, simply substitute active components to avoid disrupting the existing pipe work.